fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/Add-AzureRmTrafficManagerEndpointConfig.md

 PS C:\> Set-AzureRmTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
 ```

-The first command gets an azure_2 Traffic Manager profile by using the **Get-AzureRmTrafficManagerProfile** cmdlet.
+The first command gets an Azure Traffic Manager profile by using the **Get-AzureRmTrafficManagerProfile** cmdlet.
 The command stores the local profile in the $TrafficManagerProfile variable.

 The second command adds an endpoint named contoso to the profile stored in $TrafficManagerProfile.
 The command includes configuration data for the endpoint.
 This command changes only the local object.

-The final command updates the Traffic Manager profile in azure_2 to match the local value in $TrafficManagerProfile.
+The final command updates the Traffic Manager profile in Azure to match the local value in $TrafficManagerProfile.

 ## PARAMETERS